 Memorial Day is supposed to be a day of remembrance for fallen service members who have fought to serve America.
 Many of us take trips, have barbecues, hit the clubs, or simply lay in bed all day expecting double payment on our next paycheck, all in honor of this mournful day.
 Ever been to a birthday party without the birthday girl or birthday boy?
 Ever swallow your favorite cuisine without even tasting the flavor?
 What is the point if you can’t indulge in the appreciation of it all?
 “Happy” Memorial Day Everyone!
 But other than those who sleep well at night in a nice, comfortable bed, who goes home to a hot, refreshing meal, who can water their lawn, or walk their dogs, how can we be happy?
 What is so “happy” about celebrating those slain for a country who would demoralize his/her very own existence if he/she were still alive?
-After service, many service members come back home expecting a warm welcome but instead receives a warm blanket and a simple “Happy Memorial Day” or “Thank you for your service.”
+After service, many service members go back home expecting a warm welcome but instead are greeted with a warm blanket and a simple “Happy Memorial Day” or “Thank you for your service”.
 That’s it.
-Whose job is it to feed the hungry?
+Whose job was it to feed the hungry anyways?
 The poor?
 The homeless?
-Let me correct that by saying, “Whose job is it to feed the hungry patriots?
+Let me correct that by saying, “Whose job was it to feed the hungry patriots?
 The poor ex-servicemen?
 The homeless veterans?”
-Many would assume that it is the job of the same ones employed to feed the rich, the American citizens.
+Many would assume that it was the job of the same beings employed to feed the rich…you…the American citizen.